pre-1900 : 1900 and later

 (Fifth Edition - 1852)

 The first edition of this work was published in 1838 with the title "Narrative of an expedition into southern Africa", but it had only one illustration and a map; the second edition (John Murray, 1839) contained only 8 plates.
-This enlarged fifth edition is the most valuable and desirable version, as it is lavishly illustrated with 26 full-page lithographic handcoloured plates, including a folding map.
+This enlarged fifth edition is the most valuable and desirable version, as it is lavishly illustrated with 26 full-page lithographic handcoloured plates, including a folding map and 359 pages.
 One of the handcoloured plates in the book can be seen below right.
+The Balson Holdings Family Trust has two copies of this book.

 Tall royal 8vo, publisher’s original red cloth, upper cover with ornate border in blind and decorated with a central motif featuring four African animals, lower cover with border in blind, spine lettered and decorated in gilt featuring a large gilt giraffe, a.e.g.